What Is A Non-Owner-Occupied Mortgage?

 How Do Non-Owner-Occupied Mortgages Work?

-When a lender is considering a borrower’s application, the distinction between a non-owner-occupied and an owner-occupied mortgage will come into play.
-Mortgage lenders use this property classification to determine the interest rate for the loan.
+When a lender is considering a borrower’s application, the distinction between a non-owner-occupied and an owner-occupied mortgage is important.
+Mortgage lenders use this property classification, among many other things, to determine the interest rate for the loan.

-If a borrower is looking for a non-owner-occupied mortgage, the lender will likely charge a higher interest rate.
-This is the case because non-owner-occupied properties are at a higher risk of default.
+If a borrower is looking for a non-owner-occupied mortgage, the lender will likely charge a higher interest rate than for an owner-occupied property mortgage.
+This is the case because non-owner-occupied properties have a higher risk of default.
 With that, the lender compensates for this increased risk with a higher interest rate.

 Beyond the interest rate, a lender may also require a larger down payment for a non-owner-occupied mortgage.
-The increased down payment is another way for the lender to protect itself from the higher risk associated with non-owner-occupied mortgages.
+The increased down payment is another way to protect from the higher risk associated with non-owner-occupied mortgages.

 In general, all investment properties will require a larger down payment than an owner-occupied mortgage.
 With that, if you are looking for non-owner-occupied financing, you’ll likely be faced with a high down payment requirement.

-Although a lender will likely require a larger down payment for this kind of loan, the exact percentage will depend on the individual lender.
-But you can expect a down payment requirement somewhere between 20% – 30%.
+The exact percentage will depend on the individual lender, but you can expect a down payment requirement somewhere between 20% – 30%.

 Why Is The Interest Rate Higher?